Shuhaib123/GTV-Final_Submission-/README.md

 ## Summary

-**Go Trace Visualizer (GTV)** is a synchronization-aware visualization and analysis system for Go concurrency.
+**Go Trace Visualizer (GTV)** is a synchronization-aware visualization, topology reconstruction and analysis system for Go concurrency.
 It instruments workloads, processes `runtime/trace` data through a shared semantic pipeline, and renders execution as a layered topology in both live and offline viewers.

 Its core strengths are: